Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 Often Gantt charts are created using MS Project (specialist software for Project Managers created by Microsoft).
 However, many companies restrict access to Project as it has a separate license, so today we will look at creating a Gantt chart in Excel.

-In my example that we will work through today, I am going to create a Gantt chart to illustrate the progress of my project which is to rollout Office 2007 to 555 users across seven offices in Asia Pacific.
+In my example that we will work through today, I am going to create a Gantt chart to illustrate the progress of my project which is to rollout Office 2007 to 555 users across seven offices in the Asia Pacific region.

 Creating a Gantt Chart Using Excel 2007 or Excel 2010